 LEAF is packed with enticing ideas for soups, salads, brunches, starters, mains, puddings, baking and drinks, featuring flavour combinations from around the world.
 There is an array of salads and mains that make the most of vegetable leaf tops, foraged herbs and unusual leaves.
 What’s more, Catherine’s desserts are just as enticing as her savoury dishes!
 With lovely photographs by Mowie Kay, Catherine also shows the best ways to store, dry and cure leaves as well as includes advice on making flavoured oils, salts, butters, vinegars, kimchi and jellies.
 It is the sort of book you will refer to time and time again.

 Catherine Phipps lives in West London and is a food writer, cookbook author and recipe developer who frequently features on TV and radio, including BBC Radio 4’s The Food Programme.
 She is the author of four books, including Citrus (another fabulous book by the way!).
-And the good news is that you can meet her in person soon at the Surrey Food Festival on April 25 and watch her demonstrate some recipes from LEAF and her other books (which will be on sale there too on the WH Smith stand).
-So book your tickets soon.

 As a taster of what you can expect from LEAF, here are a couple of recipes I thought you would like.
 The first is a superbly easy and truly delicious starter and the other is a very tasty chicken dish – both perfect for this time of year.